Bank of Albania: Background

-In the first few years following Albania's declaration of independence on 28 December 1912, the fledgling country lacked a central bank.
-Under Ismail Qemali's leadership a first central bank was created on 4 October 1913 but it only lasted a few months.
-In the early 1920s, foreign currency was used for all transactions, generating considerable chaos, and in 1923 municipalities were allowed to issue their own banknotes.
-One project floated by the League of Nations envisaged a central bank for Albania as a cooperative venture co-sponsored by various European governments, with Albania itself owning only 10 percent of its share capital.
+Monetary chaos ensued during World War I, when Albania was occupied by various foreign powers.
+In the early 1920s, foreign currency was used for all transactions, generating considerable dysfunction.
+In 1923, Albanian municipalities were allowed to issue their own banknotes.
+One project floated by the Economic and Financial Organization of the League of Nations envisaged a central bank for Albania as a cooperative venture co-sponsored by various European governments, with Albania itself owning only 10 percent of its share capital.